Felice Evacuo: Early career

 Born in Pompei, the Province of Naples, Evacuo started his professional career at Serie C1 side Turris.
-In 2001–02 season, he joined Lazio, played at their youth team.
-Evacuo played his first Serie A match on 27 January 2002, replaced Stefano Fiore in the 77th minute of 1–0 defeat to Torino.
-He played another match as starter on 17 March, but replaced by Claudio López as half time.
+In the 2001–2002 season, he joined Lazio and played in their youth team.
+Evacuo played his first Serie A match on 27 January 2002, replacing Stefano Fiore in the 77th minute, resulting in defeat to Torino 1-0.
+He played another match as starter on 17 March, but was replaced by Claudio López at half time.

-During the 2002–03 season, he left for newly founded Florentia Viola on loan, where he played 20 league matches for La Viola in Serie C2.
-In the 2003–04 season, he played for Serie C1 side Viterbese.
+During the 2002–2003 season, he left for newly founded Florentia Viola on loan, where he played 20 league matches for La Viola in Serie C2.
+In the 2003–2004 season, he played for Serie C1 side Viterbese.

 Avellino

-In summer 2004, he left for Serie C1 side Avellino, he scored 8 league goals and won promotion playoffs to Serie B. He played once at Serie B before left for Serie C1 side Torres.
-In the 2006–07 season, he returned to Avellino, which relegated back to Serie C1 in June 2006.
+In summer 2004, he left for Serie C1 side Avellino, scoring 8 league goals and winning promotion playoffs to Serie B. He played once at Serie B before leaving for Serie C1 side Torres.
+In the 2006–2007 season, he returned to Avellino, which reverted back to Serie C1 in June 2006.
 He won promotion playoffs again and scored 15 goals.